Sam-Sm/automation-demo/README.md

 # Playwright Test Project (API and Functional)

-A demo of using Playwright to automate and API test, and a functional one.
+A demo of using Playwright to automate API and Functional tests.

 Test Workflow Status: